Concierge Legal Appellate First Family Law

 Begin an Inquiry.

 To request a consultation, please submit the inquiry form below.
-All consultations are scheduled after review and are billed at the firm's standard hourly rate.
+All consultations are scheduled after review or upon referral by trial counsel.

 The information on this website is provided for general informational purposes only and does not constitute legal advice.
 Viewing this site, contacting the firm, or submitting an inquiry does not create an attorney client relationship.
 Past results do not guarantee a similar outcome.Michelle May O'Neil is licensed to practice law in the State of Texas.
 Principal place of business 5 Cowboys Way, Suite 300, Frisco, Texas 75034, (214) 506-0704.Copyright Michelle May O'Neil PLLC dba Concierra Legal 2026.
 All rights reserved.Do not submit confidential information through this form.
 An attorney client relationship is established only by written agreement.